davidwalschots/angular-reactive-validation/README.md

 ## Changing when validation messages are displayed

-By default validation messages are displayed when the associated control is touched, or when the form has been submitted while the `ind-validation-messages` component was instantiated (meaning any hidden elements would not show their validation until a resubmit).
+By default validation messages are displayed when the associated control is touched, or when the form has been submitted while the `arv-validation-messages` component was instantiated (meaning any hidden elements would not show their validation until a resubmit).

 This implementation can be overridden by changing the module import as follows: